-This slow cooker salsa verde carnitas is definitely a family favorite around here!
-And like all of my crock pot meals, they ware quick and easy to put together for your family.
+This tender and juicy salsa verde pork is definitely a family favorite.
+And like all of my crock pot meals, they salsa verde pork tacos are quick and easy to put together for the perfect weeknight meal.

 I think today’s recipe gets the award for the most cooked recipe by my college kids.
 I’ve had college kids since 2002 and my four kids have probably made this recipe more than any other one while they’ve been away at college.
 There are a couple of reasons for this.
 It’s easy and it’s delicious!
 It is made in a slow cooker and it also makes a nice big batch and they can eat all week long.
 And it is also very versatile.
 You can serve it as a taco, a burrito, on nachos, in a taquito, as enchiladas, etc. The meat is also great served over rice or with some potatoes.
 I guess that is more than just a couple of reasons.